Nenkai/Gran-Turismo-Modding-Guides/6. Adhoc/Scripts.md

     209DA|  21| 17| INT_CONST: 1024 (0x400)

 Let's say you wanted to edit 1024 to 500000.
 You would open the `.adc` file, go to `209DA`.
 The number itself is located at the next four bytes (int32), where 1024 would be `00 04 00 00`.
-You can use the data inspector that most hex editor have (HxD, 010) to edit the value easily.
+You can use the data inspector that most hex editors have (HxD, 010) to edit the value easily.
 After which, setting the value to 500000 should change the bytes to `20 A1 07 00`.
 Then you can save.

 To verify that the change was made correctly, simply just dissasemble the edited file again.
 If no error shows up, you are good.